genestack/user-guide/source/index.rst

-Omics Data Mananger user guide
+Omics Data Manager user guide
 ##############################

-Welcome to the Omics Data Mananger user guide!
+Welcome to the Omics Data Manager user guide!

 Genestack’s Omics Data Manager (ODM_) is a data management system for multi-omics, biological and healthcare data, which accelerates